M-o-a-T/moat/doc/spec_wire.rst

 Real-world CRCs frequently use non-zero start values to protect against errors in initial runs of almost-zero data.
 Our protocol does not have this problem because every wire change affects at least one bit.
+Thus we keep things simple: our start value is zero.

+Real-world CRCs have the property that appending the CRC to the message results in a zero CRC.
+We cannot do that on the MoaT bus because the result might contain a sequence of repeated bus states.
+Instead, we interpret the CRC as an 11-bit integer and send it as usual.

 Message Acknowledgment